yangxiang37/Chicago-Residents-Relocation-Analysis/README.md

 1. ORG: Navy, NYPD, FBI, NAACP, New York Times
 2. NORP: American, African American, Jews, Hispanics
 3. Person: Ilhan Omar(US Representative), D'Adrien Anderson and a lot of victim name of the local murder cases

+## Conclusion
+### Key reasons for the declining population
+1. Public Health Issues during Pandemic(Lack of testing for Covid-19)
+2. Violence in the south side of chicago
+3. Covid-19 is destroying African American Community
+4. Progressive income tax
+5. Some of the Chicago police are racist toward black people
+6. Cold weather
+7. Declining birth rates
+8. Long-standing Economic discrimination against black residents
+9. High Housing Costs
+10. Lack of middle class jobs

+## Recommendations
+1. How the city / state can attract new businesses
+* a.
+Lack of middle class jobs can be improved by bring manufacturing company back to IL
+* ab.
+Give more government funding for the south Chicago to make it a safer place to attract business
+* ac.
+Support family with more that 2 children
+* ad.
+Decrease the business tax
+2. Why businesses should stay in IL or move into IL?
+* aa.
+They should stay in IL because Chicago is the world famous financial harbor and there is a lot of opportunities
+3. Whey residents should stay in IL or move into IL?
+* aa.
+Resident should stay in IL because the governor can major have a good fame among local residents and they are standing on the side of people